-The Village of Buchanan is pleased to announce that a cooperative agreement for a new sewer (wastewater) plant has been reached between our Village, Town of Cortlandt and the State of New York.
-After many years in the works, many hurdles, and the State’s own requirements, I am so happy for the Village that we will have accomplished this without the need to Bond and use taxpayer dollars.
+The Village of Buchanan is pleased to announce that a cooperative agreement for a new Sewer Pump Installation has been reached between our Village, Town of Cortlandt and the State of New York.
+After many years in the works, many hurdles, and the State’s own requirements, I am so happy for the Village that we will finally be able to hire a Residential Sewer cleaning service and have accomplished this without the need to Bond and use taxpayer dollars.

-The agreement will allow the Village of Buchanan to use the monies from the Entergy Community and Environmental Fund, totaling $7 million, that was established during the closure agreement with the State.
+The agreement will allow the Village of Buchanan to use the funds from the Entergy Community and Environmental Fund, totaling $7 million, that was established during the closure agreement with the State.

 The Village will also receive a $1.6 million New York State grant from the Water Quality Improvement Project Program (WQUIP).
 These funds will be used to for much-needed upgrade to the new technology that is required by the Department of Environmental Conservation (DEC).
 The estimate for the upgrade is $5.6 million.
 Hydro maintenance and underwater construction are among the projects the need to be done.